goblet/goblet/README.md

     return {"hello": "world"}
 ```

-This app with deploy an api with endpoint `/home`.
+This app will deploy an api with endpoint `/home`.

 ### Running Locally